tkleung68/regMachine/README.md

-For Cityu banner 8 registration
+For Cityu banner 8 registration using selenium

 1. install python3 (for my environment 3.7.7)
 2. install the library "selenium" by running the command "pip3 install selenium" on terminal